Classification Auto-Encoder based Detector against Diverse Data Poisoning Attacks: Classification Auto-encoder Based Detector

 \subsection{Classification Auto-encoder (CAE)}

 To defend against all types of poisoning attacks, we need a method that incorporates both labels and features in detection process.
-In other words, the latent encoding of the auto-encoder needs to reflect the label information.
-We propose Classification Auto-Encoder (CAE) which has an auxiliary classifier fed by the latent representation $z$ of the encoder (Figure \ref{fig:modelSketch}(a)).
+In other words, the latent encoding of the auto-encoder needs to reflect the label information. \\

+\textbf{Classification Auto-Encoder.} We propose Classification Auto-Encoder (CAE) which has an auxiliary classifier fed by the latent representation $z$ of the encoder (Figure~\ref{fig:modelSketch}(a)).
 If $RE_{cae}$ indicates the reconstruction error, and $L_{cae}$ indicates the auxiliary classifier's loss on representation layer $z$, while training the CAE, it tries to minimize $\sum_{x_{i}} (RE_{cae}(x_i)+L_{cae}(x_i)))$ on training dataset $D_c=\{x_i,y_i\}_{i=0}^n$.
 As a result, $z$ is learned in such a way that the classifier is able to predict the label, and the decoder can reconstruct the associated input.
 To boost the connection between these two tasks, we train the auxiliary classifier and the decoder simultaneously.
 It contrasts with previous works that utilize classification auto-encoders for predictive or classification objectives.
-They employ a two-stage training process; first, they train the pair of encoder-decoder and then use the low-dimensional representation for training the classifier \cite{xing2016stacked, geng2015high}.
+They employ a two-stage training process; first, they train the pair of encoder-decoder and then use the low-dimensional representation for training the classifier \cite{xing2016stacked, geng2015high}.\\

-Once the CAE is trained, given a data point, we can use the combined reconstruction error and classification loss as a detection criteria for poisoned data, since it considers deviations in both feature space and label space.
+\textbf{Detection Criteria.} Once the CAE is trained, given a data point, we can use the combined reconstruction error and classification loss as a detection criteria for poisoned data, since it considers deviations in both feature space and label space.

 The first term $RE_{cae}(x)$ is the reconstruction error of CAE and the second term $L_{cae}(x)$ is the loss of the CAE auxiliary classifier. $\alpha$ and $1-\alpha$ are weights to control the effect of each term.
 Since $RE(x)$ is indicative of changes in $x$, and $L(x)$ reflects the classification loss, the combined metric $Error(x)$ can detect both changes in feature space and labels and hence defend against the different types of attacks.